clangordon/physics-bioweapon/README.md

 The NHS psychiatric wards are identical to Nazi Germany camps.

 The UK is covered in “Nazi” camps which operate as NHS “mental health” facilities.

+### “Nazi” Health Service doctors pushing the fictional “schizophrenia” narrative

+#### Approximately 2013 (Abraham Cowley Unit)
+* Dr Glenn Cornish (laughed at me)
+* Dr Parsonage (laughed at me)
+* Dr Adele Bevan (wrote up the fiction that I “agreed” to having the symptoms of schizophrenia)

+#### 2024 (Melbury Lodge and Hollybank)
+* Dr Pippa North (continual threats of forced injections; fictional accounts about me, inventing fictional diseases)
+* Dr Emma Vaccari (continual threats of forced injections; fictional accounts about me, inventing fictional diseases)
+* Dr Ahmed (inventing fictional diseases that I do not have)
+* Dr Paul Tabraham (threatened me with legal action)
+* Dr Felix Nomuoja (not listening to anything I have to say about the fraudulent diagnosis)